gvwilson/sensibleadventures/cloudherd/cloudherd.md

 jealously as a bear guarded her cubs.
 Gifted creatures that wanted to live in the forest had to do her bidding.
-And humans were not welcome inside its borders at all, not unless they stuck to the handful of roads built long ago by the Pilot Angels.
+And humans were not welcome inside its borders at all, not unless they stuck to the handful of roads built long ago by the Pilots.
 Travellers who strayed were rarely given warnings, and *never* given second chances.

 A cold breeze whipped the sergeant's words across the square as he